 There is no global regulator for carbon credits, which is what powers carbon credit trading scams.

 Kyoto was an effort to reduce global greenhouse gas emissions.
 To accomplish that, Kyoto set a maximum amount of emissions for each industrialized country that signed the Protocol.
 The Kyoto euphemism for these caps, or quotas, is Assigned Amount Units (AAUs).
-Each AAU equals one metric ton of greenhouse gas or the equivalent thereof.
+Each AAU equals one metric ton of greenhouse gas or its equivalent.
 Every installation capable of producing carbon pollution in every industrialized country has a specific AAU.
 If the facility does not use up its AAUs in any given year it can sell the remainder to other polluters as carbon credits.
 An industrial plant that fears it may exceed its AAUs can buy extra ones in this manner.
 It can do that either privately or on the open market.

-How Carbon Credit Trading Scams Work
+How Do Carbon Credit Trading Scams Work?

 Carbon credit trading scams usually “cold call” potential investors.
 In other words, they phone you out of the blue.
 How do they find you?
 Your contact details might appear on a list they purchased from a retail source.
 Another option is to send out bulk emails or junk mail.
 They can even contract that out to third parties.
 At least one outfit was identified as having made cold calls, albeit while claiming to represent legitimate companies.
 Of course, they also pick up potential investors by word of mouth or at seminars or exhibitions.